CianHub/digital-cookbook/README.md

 2. Users can add their own recipes to the database.
 3. Users can edit existing recipes.
 4. Users can upvote or downvote recipes.
+5. Users can enter their username and view the recipes they have added.

 ## Technologies